Uplerika/Uplerika/README.md

 - 👋 Hi, I’m @Uplerika
 - 👀 I’m interested in Frontend
-- 🌱 I’ll add something here soon
+- 🌱 I’ll add some new project here soon